Tools for Changing the World

 Medard Gabel

 Medard Gabel is the founder of BigPictureSmallWorld and Executive Director of EarthGame, a nonprofit research and development organization.
-He is also the founding director of the World Game Institute and co-director of the Global Solutions Lab, now in its 20th year.
+He is also the founding director of the World Game Institute and director of the Global Solutions Lab, now in its 22nd year.

 He worked directly with Buckminster Fuller for over a decade on the development of the World Game, regenerative resource strategies, and whole-systems approaches to global problem solving.
 The AI-assisted strategic planning platform NewWorld Game represents the ongoing culmination of this work.

-Medard is the author of seven books, including Energy, Earth and Everyone and Ho-Ping, as well as numerous articles and short films.
+Medard is the author of seven books, including Energy, Earth and Everyone and Ho-Ping: Food for Everyone, as well as numerous articles and short films.
 His work focuses on global energy and food systems, multinational corporations, regeneration, strategic planning, and large-scale problem solving.

 Working with Fuller, he developed a deep commitment to whole-systems thinking, global perspectives, and the integration of analytical rigor with creativity and humor.